Organic Gardening Made Easy For A Healthier Lifestyle

 Cons of the Vegepod:

-Cons of the Vegepod: 1) Firstly the price of the Vegepod is relatively inflated as this is just plastic.
+Cons of the Vegepod: 1) Firstly, the price of the Vegepod is relatively inflated as it is just plastic.
 2) The stand is not included and is an additional price of up to $250.
 3) Moving flats will be a big undertaking as you have the dirt and all the accessories to shift along with all your household goods.
 4) You may need to buy up to 10-12 bags of potting mix and compost for up to $25 per bag for organic.

 Pros of the Community Garden: